Chiang Ching-kuo Foundation

 The Chiang Ching-kuo Foundation for International Scholarly Exchange (CCKF; 蔣經國國際學術交流基金會) is a private nonprofit organization located in Taipei, Taiwan, that provides support for research grants on Chinese studies in the humanities and social sciences at overseas institutions.
 It was founded in 1989 and named after Chiang Ching-kuo, the late President of the Republic of China from 1972 to 1988.
 The foundation also has a regional office in McLean, Virginia in the United States.

 History

-The Chiang Ching-kuo Foundation for International Scholarly Exchange was founded in 1989 by officials of the Kuomintang, the ruling party of the Republic of China.
+The Chiang Ching-kuo Foundation for International Scholarly Exchange was formally established on January 12, 1989, being supported by both the ROC government and private organizations, while also earning distinction as Taiwan’s first international academic organization..
 The stated motivation for the foundation stems from professors of Chinese descent at American universities becoming concerned about the decline of programs of Chinese studies at colleges and universities overseas, and their desire to reverse this situation.
 Chiang Ching-kuo is said to have favored creation of the foundation, and it was created as a living memorial to him.
 The foundation was patterned after the Fulbright Program in the United States.